Battle of Moore's Creek Bridge: Loyalist march

 MacDonald, his preferred road blocked by Moore, chose an alternate route that would eventually bring his force to the Widow Moore's Creek Bridge, about 18 mi from Wilmington.
-On February 20 he crossed the Cape Fear River at Cross Creek and destroyed the boats in order to deny Moore their use.
+On February 20, he crossed the Cape Fear River at Cross Creek; he destroyed the boats to deny Moore their use.
 His forces then crossed the South River, heading for Corbett's Ferry, a crossing of the Black River.
-On orders from Moore, Caswell reached the ferry first, and set up a blockade there.
+On orders from Moore, Caswell reached the ferry first and set up a blockade there.
 Moore, as a precaution against Caswell being defeated or circumvented, detached Lillington with 150 Wilmington militia and 100 men under Colonel John Ashe from the New Hanover Volunteer Company of Rangers to take up a position at the Widow Moore's Creek Bridge.
 These men, moving by forced marches, traveled down the southern bank of the Cape Fear River to Elizabethtown, where they crossed to the north bank.
-From there they marched down to the confluence of the Black River and Moore's Creek, and began entrenching on the east bank of the creek.
-Moore detached other militia companies to occupy Cross Creek, and followed Lillington and Ashe with the slower Continentals.
-They followed the same route, but did not arrive until after the battle.
+From there, they marched down to the confluence of the Black River and Moore's Creek and began entrenching on the creek's east bank.
+Moore detached other militia companies to occupy Cross Creek and followed Lillington and Ashe with the slower Continentals.
+They followed the same route but did not arrive until after the battle.

 When MacDonald and his force reached Corbett's Ferry, they found the crossing blocked by Caswell and his men.
-MacDonald prepared for battle, but was informed by a local slave that there was a second crossing a few miles up the Black River that they could use.
+MacDonald prepared for battle but was informed by a local enslaved person that there was a second crossing a few miles up the Black River that they could use.
 On February 26, he ordered his rearguard to make a demonstration as if they were planning to cross while he led his main body up to this second crossing and headed for the bridge at Moore's Creek.
 Caswell, once he realized that MacDonald had given him the slip, hurried his men the 10 mi to Moore's Creek, and beat MacDonald there by only a few hours.
-MacDonald sent one of his men into the patriot camp under a flag of truce to demand their surrender, and to examine the defences.
+MacDonald sent one of his men into the patriot camp under a flag of truce to demand their surrender and to examine the defenses.
 Caswell refused, and the envoy returned with a detailed plan of the patriot fortifications.

 Caswell had thrown up some entrenchments on the west side of the bridge, but these were not located to patriot advantage.
-Their position required the patriots to defend a position whose only line of retreat was across the narrow bridge, a distinct disadvantage that MacDonald recognized when he saw the plans.
-In a council held that night, the loyalists decided to attack, since the alternative of finding another crossing might give Moore time to reach the area.
+Their position required the patriots to defend a position whose only line of retreat was across the narrow bridge, a distinct disadvantage MacDonald recognized when he saw the plans.
+In a council held that night, the loyalists decided to attack since the alternative of finding another crossing might give Moore time to reach the area.
 During the night, Caswell decided to abandon that position and instead take up a position on the far side of the creek.
 To further complicate the loyalists' use of the bridge, the militia took up its planking and greased the support rails.